 What’s on the 2024 GED test?

 The 2024 GED test requires that you pass the four subject tests in math, social studies, science, and language arts.
 In several states, you also need to pass a Civics test.

 Can I take my GED test online for free?

 First of all, you can take the GED test at an official GED testing center or online, and this also applies to the HiSET alternative.
 The price of the GED test is, in most states, around $36 per subject test or $144 in total.
-You need to pass fours subject tests that may be taken one at a time.
+You need to pass four subject tests that may be taken one at a time.
 There are four states that subsidize high school equivalency testing completely, some do so partially, and in some states, the fee is higher.